 The HSE has published a six-part strategy aimed at managing risk, supporting innovation and increasing productivity.
-The strategy focuses on acting together, tackling ill health, managing risk well, supporting small employers, keeping pace with change and sharing success.
-It is to be applauded for concentrating activities around continuing to improve the UK's health and safety record.
+The strategy focuses on acting together, tackling ill health, In his report, Reclaiming health and safety for all: an managing risk well, supporting small employers, keeping independent review of health and safety legislation, pace with change and sharing success.
+It is to be applauded Professor Ragnar E Löfstedt noted that 'a small number of for concentrating activities around continuing to improve the managers were able to correctly define working at height and UK's health and safety record. very few actually understood the regulatory requirements.'